$483 Find Cheap Flights from Melbourne Airport (Tullamarine) to Hong Kong – Compare and Save

 The average price of all round-trip flights from Melbourne Airport to Hong Kong clicked on KAYAK for each day over the last 12 months.

-When flying from Melbourne Airport (Tullamarine) to Hong Kong, you should consider leaving on a Monday and avoid Saturdays if you are looking for the best rates.
-For your return to Melbourne Airport (Tullamarine), you’ll find the best rates on Mondays and the most expensive ones on Sundays.
+When flying from Melbourne Airport (Tullamarine) to Hong Kong, you should consider leaving on a Tuesday and avoid Saturdays if you are looking for the best rates.
+For your return to Melbourne Airport (Tullamarine), you’ll find the best rates on Thursdays and the most expensive ones on Fridays.

 How far in advance should I book a flight from Melbourne Airport to Hong Kong?